As Seen On

 2. Mint Mobile Unlimited — $30/month

 Mint Mobile operates on T-Mobile's network, which provides the largest 5G footprint in the United States covering over 99% of Americans.
-The unlimited plan includes 40 GB of premium-speed data before potential throttling, 10 GB of mobile hotspot, unlimited calls and texts, and free calls to Mexico and Canada.
+The unlimited plan includes 50 GB of premium-speed data before potential throttling, 20 GB of mobile hotspot (doubled from 5 GB in late 2025), unlimited calls and texts, and free calls to Mexico and Canada.
 Mint's pricing structure is based on prepayment: the $30 per month rate requires a 12-month upfront payment of $360.
 If you prefer a shorter commitment, the 3-month plan is $45 per month and the 6-month plan is $35 per month.

 Our speed tests recorded average download speeds of 68 Mbps on T-Mobile's 5G network through Mint Mobile, which is actually faster than several postpaid carrier plans we tested.
 Mint earned a 4.3 out of 5 rating on Trustpilot from over 18,000 reviews, with customers highlighting the price-to-performance ratio.
 The tradeoff is the upfront cost commitment and the fact that unused data does not roll over between months.